3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 8. [Appendices](#appendix-1)<br/>Information on the partition table used on HiKey and the contents of the boot partition.

 ### Updating from the Early Access Build
-If you have already have a HiKey board delivered before May 2015 under the Early Access program you will need to do the following:
+If you already have a HiKey board delivered before May 2015 under the Early Access program you will need to do the following:
 - First, follow the instructions in [Section 4.
 Board Recovery - Installing a Bootloader](#section-41), to update the bootloader software on your board
 - Then follow the instructions in [Section 3.
 Updating the OS](#section-3), to install either the Debian or the Android Open Source Project (AOSP) build